om2-ws22/website/_sources/docs/course-overview.md

 - about a wide range of marketing metrics, and how to evaluate marketing efforts.

-- to use Google Analytics and Data Studio, as you learn to apply reporting techniques and analyze results.
+- to use Google Analytics, Data Studio and Streamlit, as you learn to apply reporting techniques and analyze results.

 ---